PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

  - If this still fails, review [step 1](#step-1-flash-the-firmware-to-the-esp32) above (Flash the firmware to the ESP32) and ensure that you flashed the firmware properly onto the device.
     - When flashing, ensure that the top left checkbox is checked.
 The top row should be green.
     - Make sure the correct USB port on the ESP32-S3 is connected to the computer.
 Connect the "COM"/"UART" side to your computer.
 The ports may be labeled on the board's underside.
 The port labeled as "OTG" should not be connected to your computer.

+### Unable to connect to the Switch. e.g. "Connected: No - Ready: No"
+Likely an issue with the connection from the ESP32-S3 to the Switch.
+- Try a different USB cable that connects the ESP32-S3 to the Switch; make sure it supports data transfer.
+- Try a different USB port on the Switch dock.

 ### Keyboard controls don't work.